 Scorecard invitations were sent to 4,000 randomly selected households; 1,000 by mail and 3,000 by email.
-483 randomly selected residents and ratepayers completed a scorecard reducing the sampling error to $\pm 4.5\%$ at the 95% confidence interval.
+483 randomly selected residents and ratepayers completed a scorecard reducing the sampling error to ±4.5% at the 95% confidence interval.

 The City issued supporting promotion via its communication channels.
 A further 32 residents, 25 out of area ratepayers and visitors, and 14 Council-affiliated respondents participating bringing the total number of Scorecards returned to 554.
+A Community Perception Survey was conducted in May 2020 with more than 400 responses returned.

 In August 2020, the City launched an awareness campaign to educate the community about the coming review and the many ways people could submit feedback including face-to-face workshops, online surveys and hard copy surveys.